 Integrated graphics, as the name suggests, is a graphics processing unit that is integrated into a CPU, eliminating the need for a dedicated graphics card.
 Motherboards that support CPUs with integrated graphics usually feature HDMI connectors, potentially along with other types of connectors such as DVI or VGA, which are used to output data to the monitor.

-As for AMD, rather than having integrated graphics, AMD has what they call APUs i.e. accelerated processing units.
-The term is more of a marketing thing, as these processors don’t radically differ from regular CPUs with integrated graphics chips.
+As for AMD, rather than having integrated graphics, AMD has what they call APUs, or accelerated processing units.
+The term is more of a marketing gimmick, as these processors don’t radically differ from regular CPUs with integrated graphics chips.
 What should be noted about AMD’s Ryzen APUs is that they feature better graphics but less processing power than their Intel counterparts.

 But are integrated graphics worth it?

-The answer to that question will depend entirely on two factors: your budget and what games you intend on playing.
-While Intel’s integrated graphics are good enough to have as a backup in case of GPU failure, they are seldom good enough for gaming and AMD’s Ryzen APUs usually blow them out of the water across the board.
+The answer to that question will depend entirely on two factors: your budget and what games you intend to play.
+While Intel’s integrated graphics are good enough to have as a backup in case of GPU failure, they are seldom good enough for gaming, and AMD’s Ryzen APUs usually blow them out of the water across the board.
 Take a look at the comparison below:

 As you can see, the 2nd generation Ryzen 3 with its 8 Vega cores completely smokes the i3-8100 and the Intel UHD 630, easily achieving framerates 50-100% higher in some games.
 Now, as great as the Ryzen APUs are in this regard, they still can’t come close to even the cheapest dedicated GPUs such as the Radeon RX 560 or the GTX 1650.

-That said, AMD’s integrated graphics are actually a very good way to save some cash if you’re building an entry-level gaming PC that you’d mostly use for less demanding games in lower resolutions.
+That said, AMD’s integrated graphics are an excellent way to save some cash if you’re building an entry-level gaming PC that you’d mostly use for less demanding games in lower resolutions.
 However, if you want something more serious, you will need to put some extra money towards a good GPU.

-And there you have it, a brief explanation of all the important specs that you need to keep an eye out for when shopping for a new CPU.
-If you feel that we have overlooked anything or made any mistakes, feel free to let us know in the comments below and we’ll fix the problem ASAP.
+And there you have it, an explanation of all the relevant specs that you need to keep an eye out for when shopping for a new CPU.
+If you feel that we have overlooked anything or made any mistakes, feel free to let us know in the comments below, and we’ll fix the problem ASAP.